Music

 Mr Simon Leeson Piano

-Mr Joshua Von Bohlen Violin
+Mr Joshua Von Bolen Violin

 Lessons last for 30 minutes and are provided throughout the school day including lunchtimes and break-times.
 Some lessons may also be after school.
 There is an average of 10 lessons a term but a guaranteed 30 lessons over the course of an academic year.
 Lessons are scheduled on a ‘rotational system’ with other students so that the same academic lessons are not missed frequently.
 Lesson times are available to view via SOCS.
 There is the opporutnity for pupils to take their grading exams and take part in School concerts.